-The story of extended-release oxycodone, marketed as OxyContin, is informative and unique.
-Although the United States has experienced several waves of widespread prescription drug abuse over the past 150 years, the rapid ascent of OxyContin from market entry to miracle drug for chronic pain to a demonized substance of abuse and diversion on a vast scale is without precedent.
-Multiple factors facilitated this phenomenon.
-Oxy-Contin contains a larger amount of high-potency opioid than short-acting opioid formulations.
+a larger amount of high-potency opioid than shortacting opioid formulations.
 The delayed-release mechanism was easy to circumvent by chewing and swallowing or by crushing the pill and then injecting or snorting the powder.
 This produced a rapid, powerful opioid effect on par with heroin.
-Large profits were also possible from illicit sales of OxyContin, which generally commanded a black market value of \$1 per milligram (with higher prices in more rural areas) [53].
+Large profits were also possible from illicit sales of OxyContin, which generally commanded a black-market value of \$1 per milligram (with higher prices in more rural areas) [51].
 In addition, the original product labeling warned against crushing the tablets because rapid release of a potentially toxic amount of oxycodone would ensue, alerting abusers on how to best achieve maximum drug effect.
 The original labeling also included the FDA-condoned statement that the extended-release (ER) mechanism of OxyContin presented a lower abuse potential than other oxycodone products.
-Perhaps most importantly, its release coincided with the growing acceptance of opioids in pain treatment and the aggressive sale and marketing tactics of its producer, Purdue Pharma [44].
+Perhaps most importantly, its release coincided with the growing acceptance of opioids in pain treatment and the aggressive sale and marketing tactics of its producer, Purdue Pharma [43].

 The timing of product launch was fortuitous.
 Until the 1990s, Schedule II opioids were primarily limited to use in operating rooms and inpatient settings because they required intravenous or intramuscular administration.
-This posed a serious obstacle to patients with chronic pain who required high-potency opioids.
+This posed a serious obstacle to patients with chronic pain who required highpotency opioids.
 In response to the increasingly permissive climate and by genuine unmet patient need, several high-dose ER formulations of pre-existing opioids were introduced to market.
 MS Contin, an ER version of morphine sulfate, was introduced in 1985 but was primarily limited to use in cancer pain, partially a result of the stigma surrounding morphine.
-OxyContin was introduced in late 1995, at the point in time when prescriber attitudes were shifting from fearing iatrogenic addiction to developing a sense of security with prescribing opioid analgesics [44].
+OxyContin was introduced in late 1995, at the point in time when prescriber attitudes were shifting from fearing iatrogenic addiction to developing a sense of security with prescribing opioid analgesics [43].

 To help ensure product success, innovative approaches were employed to elevate visibility and encourage OxyContin prescribing, as well as highly aggressive marketing and sales tactics.
-The amount of money spent in promotion, marketing, and sales was unprecedented for an opioid, exceeding \$200 million in 2001 alone [54].
+The amount of money spent in promotion, marketing, and sales was unprecedented for an opioid, exceeding \$200 million in 2001 alone [52].
 Marketing and promotion efforts and the timing of the product launch resulted in a tenfold increase in OxyContin prescribing and sales revenue in just three years' time (Table 6).

 In addition to the usual doctor-directed ads in medical journals, a novel indirect marketing campaign involving "nonbranded education" was implemented.
 Direct-to-consumer advertising of opioid drugs was prohibited, so the concept of pain relief from opioids was promoted to consumers without explicit mention of OxyContin.
-The public-education program Partners Against Pain (PAP) was launched, with videos, patient pain journals, and an elaborate website that marketed (to prescribers and patients) the message that pain was widespread and treatable with opioid analgesics [55].
-The FDA later stated that the PAP website did provide information about OxyContin specifically and also contained a "Find a Doctor" feature to link consumers to physicians in their geographic area known to be willing to prescribe OxyContin [44].
+The public-education program Partners Against Pain (PAP) was launched, with videos, patient pain journals, and an elaborate website that marketed (to prescribers and patients) the message that pain was widespread and treatable with opioid analgesics [43; 53].
+The FDA later stated that the PAP website did provide information about OxyContin specifically and also contained a "Find a Doctor" feature to link consumers to physicians in their geographic area known to be willing to prescribe OxyContin [43].